 Use the built-in title text box to create a unique title for each slide.

-If, for aesthetic or other reasons, you do want the title to appear visually, change the font color to match that of your slide's background color.
+If, for aesthetic or other reasons, you do not want the title to appear visually, change the font color to match that of your slide's background color.

 Write Descriptive Alt Text